atsokol/ukraine-energy-data/README.md

-# RES Yield Data Download
+# Ukraine and EU Energy Data Download

 Automated data collection system for renewable energy generation, electricity prices, and load data from Ukraine and EU countries.